Playa Avellanas is a laid-back beachfront town in Guanacaste province in northwestern Costa Rica.

 Drift Away Eco Lodge

-Tucked away down a long gravel road between Playa Avellanas and Playa Negra is Drift Away Eco Lodge.
-A fabulous small and intimate eco-lodge set in lush gardens, it has 12 modern and comfortable rooms.
+Tucked away down a long gravel road between Playa Avellanas and Playa Negra is Drift Away Eco Lodge, who kindly hosted us for three nights.
+This fabulous small and intimate eco-lodge set in lush gardens and has 12 modern and comfortable rooms.
 There are twins, queens, kings and 2 bedroom villas.
 As soon as we arrived and were welcomed with fresh fruit juice and chilled towels we knew we were in for a treat.

 The friendly staff quickly got us checked into our King Room which we were most impressed with.
-True to it’s eco-friendly ethics, Drift Away’s rooms have furniture made from local wood and are decorated with locally sourced driftwood.
+True to its eco-friendly ethics, Drift Away’s rooms have furniture made from local wood and are decorated with locally sourced driftwood.
 The complimentary toiletries are made from organic, biodegradable products and there’s also an eco-toilet and low-flow shower-head.
-The only thing we weren’t so sure about was the open plan bathroom; we’ve been together a long time though so soon got used to that.
+The only thing we weren’t so sure about was the open-plan bathroom; we’d been together a long time though so soon got used to that.

 The icing on the cake for us was our bed.
 It had a memory foam mattress, organic cotton sheets and hypoallergenic feather pillows, all fair trade.
 Along with the air-conditioning, this made for some very comfortable nights sleep.